Home Office

 Simplified Option for Home Office Deduction

 Do you work from home?
 If so, you may be familiar with the home office deduction, available for taxpayers who use their home for business.
-Beginning this year, there is a new, simpler option to figure the business use of your home.
+Beginning this year, there is a new, simpler option to figure out the business use of your home.

 This simplified option does not change the rules for who may claim a home office deduction.
 It merely simplifies the calculation and recordkeeping requirements.
 The new option can save you a lot of time and will require less paperwork and recordkeeping.